Malaysia–Russia relations: Post Soviet Union

-In 2014, an Amsterdam-to-Kuala Lumpur Malaysia Airlines plane crashed in the Russian-owned part of Ukraine after it was shot at.
-On board were many Malaysians and other nationalities.
+In 2014, an Amsterdam-to-Kuala Lumpur Malaysia Airlines plane crashed in the Russian-occupied area of Ukraine after it was shot at.
+The majority of people on board were Malaysians, though there were also other nationalities.
 No one survived.
-A few years later, a Dutch court found two Russians and a Ukrainian guilty.
-It is unlikely that these people will serve their sentences.
+A few years later, a Dutch court found three Russian agents two Russian nationals and one Ukrainian defector guilty.
+However, it is unlikely that they will ever serve their sentences.

 On early August 2019 the Russian Embassy in Kuala Lumpur was one of those affected by two online bomb threats which were posted on Twitter; the other being KL Sentral which is the capital city's transport hub.
 The aforementioned threats were posted via a hacked account by an individual calling himself "limzhengyan"; as a result the Malaysian police has carried out a search on those locations and determined that the threats were phony, although incidentally on the same day an incomplete improvised explosive device was found at the Bukit Damansara area.

 Years later, Mahathir (now out of public office at such point in time) turned against Putin and went on to criticize and condemn the Russian invasion of Ukraine after 24 February 2022, stating that "the Malaysian government cannot be supporting those who would utilize war and aggression as a justification to resolve conflicts between two opposing countries" and "Today we have witnessed that Russia has used war to capture and solve problems, we cannot support those who use war as a weapon to a solution," he added.
 "Any dispute or rivalry between two governments should be resolved through negotiations, courts of law... that is the best way, not war.
 Russia seems to be doing the opposite when it comes to using the military to resolve their dispute with Ukraine."